 The most important task performed by Checkmk’s user interface is displaying the current status of hosts and services.
-This is achieved largely with tabular views.
-In order for the daily operations to run as efficiently as possible, these tabular views offer numerous functions, and they can be customised to meet your requirements.
+This is achieved largely with views in a table format.
+In order for the daily operations to run as efficiently as possible, these tabular views provide numerous functions, and they can be customised to meet your requirements.

 We distinguish between global views and those that require a context.
-Global views can always be directly called up.
+Global views can always be called-up directly.
 An example of a global view is the list of all current service problems.
 A context view — the Status of Host … view for example — namely needs to specify by name the host whose status is to be displayed.
 Such views can only be called-up in situations relevant to a particular host.

-In the Views element all global views are accessible — grouped according to theme.
+All global views are accessible in the Views element — grouped according to theme.
 In addition you will find a few entries that aren’t actually Views — such as for example, the Dashboards, which are sorted under the Overview theme.
 Dashboards can however contain views.

 From a global view, with a further step you can access the details for a particular host or service.
-On the one hand, the names of hosts and services and the individual cells in other columns are clickable for more detailed views:
+The names of hosts and services and the individual cells in other columns are clickable …

 Which view you receive will depend on the result of the search.
 If the search identifies a host explicitly, you will reach this host’s Services of host … page directly.
-There you will again find the buttons for the other views of this same host.
-A click on the host’s name takes you to the view Status of Host.
+There you will again find the menu items for the other views of this same host.
+A click on the host’s name takes you to the Status of Host view.